TechnicalPursuit/TIBET/README.md

 TIBET's tools use runtime metadata and their knowledge of your code to produce documentation for both the library and your application code.
-All you need to do is use jsdoc3 comment syntax and <a target="_blank" href="https://www.technicalpursuit.com/docs/coding-standards.html#commentinside">place your comments inside the method body</a>.
+All you need to do is use jsdoc3 comment syntax and <a href="https://www.technicalpursuit.com/docs/coding-standards.html#commentinside">place your comments inside the method body</a>.